lizmat/articles/towards-more-coverage-2.md

 > This is part 2 in the ["Towards more coverage"](https://dev.to/lizmat/towards-more-coverage-fne) blog series.

 The first blog described how to get a (big) file with all of the source locations that a particular Raku program executed.
 But that log does **not** tell yet which lines *could* be executed, but *weren't*.
-This blog post describes the development process of the logic to find out which lines of source-code *can* be executed, so that it's possible to report which lines were missed.
+This blog post describes the development process of the logic to find out which lines of source-code *can* be executed, so that it's possible to report which lines were *missed*.

 ## Code::Coverable